tchardonnens/curious-crawler/README.md

 # curious-crawler
-Small crawler to generate dataset for ML
+Multi-threaded crawler in Rust to generate NLP datasets using Parquet file format for ML